Start your zero trust journey

 Challenge

-You can’t rely on a network perimeter to separate trusted insiders from untrusted outsiders.
+You can’t rely on your network perimeter to separate trusted insiders from untrusted outsiders.

 Risk